 - Whether a Creditspring loan is cheaper than payday loans

-Set up in 2016, the online firm Creditspring is offering a new style of loan, which they say is a viable alternative to payday loans when consumers need some emergency cash.
+Set up in 2016, the online loan firm Creditspring is offering a new style of loan, which they say is a viable alternative to payday loans when consumers need a cash loan.
 In this article, we compare and contrast these two financial products and how they work.
 We also examine the personal philosophy of the founders of Creditspring, and what gave them the idea for this new financial product.
 We conclude by answering the question – is the Creditspring interest-free loan really cheaper than instant payday loans, or is there a hidden catch?

 How does a Creditspring Loan Compare to a Payday Loan?